gspd-mobi/rage-ios/Documentation/RequestsCustomization.md

 // or using dictionary which is useful when you want to add more than one query parameter request.queryDictionary(["key1": "value1", "key2":"value2"])
 ```
+Note that if you pass `nil` as query parameter value it will not be added to url string.

 ## Path parameters ##
 Path parameters appear as part of provided url like `http://example.com/method/pathParam/subMethod`.